bybbsy/Frontend-internship/1 iteration/README.md

-# First and Second iterations
+# First and second iterations

 ----